-Homemade Macaroni and Three Cheeses is a side dish that contains a surprise ingredient that makes it creamy, cheesy and delicious.
+Homemade Macaroni and Three Cheeses is creamy, cheesy and delicious.

-Prepare macaroni according to instructions printed on package.
+Prepare elbow macaroni according to instructions printed on package.

 After cooking the noodles, drain and pour into a buttered casserole dish.

-Place in HOT oven for about 8 minutes or until the cheese melts.
+Place in HOT oven until cheese melts (8 to 10 minutes).